giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### 1.2 The Downloaded Data

 The Downloaded Data consists of a ZIP file named *UCI HAR Dataset.zip*, and its content is composed by a Data Set of twenty-eight (28) `TXT files` as listed below.
 In order to get this file list, you must first "open" the ZIP file.
-You can do this through the R command *UNZIP* `unzip(zipfile,exdir=".")`.
+You can do this through the **unzip()** R command `unzip(zipfile,exdir=".")`.

 ### 1.3.
 The Data Set